Cobrettie/node-db1-project/README.md

   - run the API and test using an HTTP client like `Postman`.
 - write a React front end and connect it to the API.

-### Heldpful information for this module

-- knex is our query builder library
-  - all knex queries return promises

-- sqlite3 allows us to interface with a sqlite database